bcral/stratum/utils/message-generator/README.md

         },
 ```

-`"+stable"` is used to ensure rustc is running in the correct toolchain.
-This is not required if your default is version 1.60+.
 `"--no-report"` caches the results in the background until the end of the test.
 It also allows you collect coverage data from other processes in parallel by adding `"llv-cov --no-report"`, and all report data is reflected in the final report.

 To generate the report, execute the `llvm-cov report` command in the cleanup_commands.
 This example adds an output file path(from project root), the output file name and type, and paths to ignore in the report.